 David Harris is the CEO of Gold Coast Eye Hospital on the Gold Coast in QLD.
 David is a doctor with a diverse background in ophthalmology, anaesthesia, general practice, acute trauma and sports medicine.

 Hospital administration and programming are now a full time commitment.
-David is a self-taught computer programmer and has personally written the software that runs the hospital.
 Previously David ran a practice in a French ski resort for 10 years.

 ACT Member Director

-Gabrielle is the Chief Executive of Canberra Microsurgery and Canberra Eye Laser.
+Gabrielle is the Executive Director of Canberra Microsurgery and Canberra Eye Laser.

 Gabrielle is a qualified Orthoptist and health Administrator.
 Her post-graduate studies include a Bachelor of Health Management and a Graduate Diploma in Business Administration.
 She is a member of the Australian Orthoptic Association and an associate member of RANZCO.